La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 > **mi se xamgu le nu mi tadni la .lojban.**
 > _For me it's good to study Lojban._

-The same can be dont with nouns:
+The same can be done with nouns:

 le posydu'a
 : those who give in possession, the givers, the donors, the donators